LittleBigRefresh/Docs/Docs/topics/discord/faq.md

 ## Q: The Vita web browser crashes when trying to go to a website, how do I fix this?

-Disable the reScaler plugin, it conflicts with the PSP web browser.
+You should try disabling the `reScaler` plugin, as it conflicts with the PSP web browser.